-2.3 Program Design
+2.5 Program Design

-- The program bases its work on intentional student learning and development outcomes. - The program reflects developmental and demographic profiles of the student population and responds to needs of individuals, populations with distinct needs, and relevant constituencies. - The program is delivered using multiple formats, strategies, and contexts and is designed to provide universal access.
+- HRLP bases its work on intentional student learning and development outcomes. - HRLP reflects developmental and demographic profiles of the student population and responds to needs of individuals, populations with distinct needs, and relevant constituencies. - The program is delivered using multiple formats, strategies, and contexts and is designed to provide universal access. - HRLP offers purposeful programs, which may include living-learning communities, designed to integrate curricular and co-curricular experiences that complement and extend classroom learning. - HRLP personnel provide policies and procedures to support special populations. - HRLP personnel ensure that the safety and security of the residents and their property are taken into consideration as policies are developed.